 Here is the crux of his message: Saying what you want, need, expect, and can do creates success and satisfaction for you.

-Being able to say you are not comfortable with a certain task, time frame, order, or suggestion opens the door for dialogue and shows people that you are open to talk but not willing to sacrifice the integrity of your own work or the performance of your company for the sake of niceness.
+Being able to say you are not comfortable with a certain task, time frame, order, or suggestion opens the door for dialogue and shows people that you are open to talking but not willing to sacrifice the integrity of your own work or the performance of your company for the sake of niceness.

 Here are 6 steps to help you become more assertive: